RobertsLab/project-crab/data/Temperature/Readme.md

 This folder contains files of Temperature data from the Juneau lab.

-The temperature was recorded using Hobo loggers.
+The temperature was recorded using Hobo TidBits.

 The names of the loggers are as follows:
 Cold tanks: Bashful, Doc, Dopey